MaxGonchar/gameV5/docs/dev_plan/plan.md

 ## Keep chat history when create summary
 I want to keep chat history when creating summary.
 To decrease the history passed to the model I can mark the messages as summarized and filter them out when passing the history to the model.

+- similar goals
+- character doing nothing to acheive the goal
+- user initiatives destruct the character's plans